Post-Money Valuation Definition

 Limitation in Valuation

 There are various methods to do the valuation.
 Each method has its own merits, set of assumptions, and method of calculation.
-With a change in an expert, usage of methods will change and as a result, valuation figures will change.
+With a change in an expert, the usage of methods will change, and as a result, valuation figures will change.
 Hence, the amount that is being arrived is highly subjective in nature.